 364 Bremen Rd., Waldoboro.
 435-640-6440.

 Call it “glamping,” if you want, but the wonder of Tops’l Farm is that Sarah and Josh Pike’s 10 comfy A-frames and wall tents don’t feel ostentatious or out of place on the landscape.
 Guests are quasi-roughing it, with minimal electricity (solar LED lights) and shared bathrooms, but both cabins and tents are done up in high rustic style, with twin beds swathed in down and flannel, vintage chests and dressers, and cute touches like wildflower bouquets, the odd hourglass, and weathered hardcovers with a Maine camp motif.
 Both Pikes were raised in Maine, and they bought their 83-acre spread, abutting the Medomak River, after dialing back entrepreneurial ventures (Josh in tech, Sarah in frozen foods) and relocating from the North Shore of Massachusetts.
 With just one season under their belt, their aim is to make a Tops’l Farm stay experiential, with an emphasis on communal recreation — think group archery classes, foraging excursions, board games in the lounge yurt, and bingo nights in the handsome post-and-beam events barn.
 “We want to be more than a high-end campground,” Sarah says.
-“I want this to be joyful.” ► $135, two-night minimum.
-Closed November–April.
+“I want this to be joyful.” ► $125, two-night minimum.
+Open 12 months out of the year for Glamping & The Cottage.

 36 Crowley Island Rd., Corea.
 207-963-2689.